-Patients and families often wonder why they are asked to arrive so early for their procedure.
+Patients and families often wonder why they are asked to arrive so early before for their medical procedure.
 Often, the health care team has many tasks to do before you are ready.
 These all involve making sure you are safe, and we don’t want to rush this important time.

-What to Expect Before a Procedure
+What to Expect Before a Medical Procedure

 Here are a few examples of the things that might happen before your procedure:

-A Few Measurements and Vitals Will Need to be Taken
+A Few Measurements and Vitals Will Need to be Taken:

 - Prep your skin, and maybe even clip some of the hair around the area.
 The drapes that are used are sticky, and we don’t want to pull all of that hair off!
 Also, the skin prep makes sure the site is clean to minimize infections.